 Understanding Discovery's Unusual Options Activity

-Shares of Discovery (NASDAQ:DISCA) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $28.63.
+Discovery (NASDAQ:DISCA) shares experienced unusual options activity on Monday.
+The stock price moved up to $28.84 following the option alert.

 - Sentiment: BULLISH